-Externality costs can arise when utilities provided by central or local government (e.g. roads, water supply, storm water and flood control systems and wastewater disposal) are not appropriately priced, requiring their provision to be cross-subsidised by other District ratepayers.
-In the case of residential development on RWRL's Rolleston West sites no such externality costs will arise.
+Externality costs can arise when utilities provided by central or local government (e.g. roads, water supply, stormwater and flood control systems and wastewater disposal) are not appropriately priced, requiring their provision to be cross-subsidised by other District ratepayers.
+In the case of residential development on BRRL's Brookside Road block no such externality costs will arise.
 Development contributions, rates and user charges will cover the capital and ongoing O&M costs associated with Council provided services.
-In addition petrol taxes, road user charges, and roading costs payable as part of annual rates, will meet the costs for local roads and state highways.
+In addition, petrol taxes, road user charges, and roading costs payable as part of annual rates, will meet the costs for local roads and state highways.
 The extent to which bulk infrastructure capacity will need to be duplicated or future increments of capacity brought forward will depend upon site specific factors.
-These issues are addressed in the technical reports of the Plan Change application, which concludes that the proposed development on each of the blocks of land can be fully serviced from existing or development related upgrades to the infrastructure capacity within the infrastructure networks.
+These issues are addressed in the

-&lt;sup>13 In some cases partial development of an area zoned for residential use may preclude alternative productive use or reduce the productivity of the land not yet developed.
+12 In some cases partial development of an area zoned for residential use may preclude alternative productive use or reduce the productivity of the land not yet developed.